darktable-org/dtdocs/content/preferences-settings/miscellaneous.md

 # interface

+load default shortcuts at startup
+: When launching the application, darktable loads default shortcuts first, and then loads user-defined shortcuts on top.
+This allows default shortcuts to be overridden with a new action but prevents them from being deleted (since the deleted shortcut will be automatically reloaded on the next restart).
+Deactivate this preference to stop loading default shortcuts on startup -- only load the user-defined ones (including any defaults that you have not subsequently deleted or overridden).
+This makes deletion easier but also means that you will not benefit from new shortcuts added in future versions without first re-enabling this preference (default on).

+scale slider step with min/max
+: When activated, the default step-size, when altering sliders, will depend on the current min/max values for that slider (default on).

 sort built-in presets first
 : Choose how the presets menu is sorted.
 If this option is enabled, built-in presets are shown first.
 If the option is disabled, user presets are shown first (default on).